Forgotten Australians: Background

-Why children were placed in out-of-home care
+Reasoning

 Many of the reasons children were placed in care related to poverty and family breakdown.
 Until social change came about in Australia in the 1970s, there was almost no community or government support for families in crisis or financial need so most children whose families could not care for them were placed in some form of out-of-home care.

 Family breakdown as a result of divorce, desertion, death, illness, domestic violence, drunkenness or the trauma of war led to children being taken into care or being placed in care by their own families.
 Few women who had been widowed, deserted or divorced could afford to raise children.
 Work opportunities were fewer for women than men, and women were paid less than the male wage for the same work.
 Lone mothers and fathers found it difficult to work to support children as there was little affordable childcare available.
 The social stigma of giving birth outside marriage placed enormous pressure on women to give their children up for adoption.
 Some chose to place their children in a home so that they could at least have some contact with them.

 Aboriginal and Torres Strait Islander children were removed from their families as part of the assimilation policies of the time, and British and Maltese child migrants brought to Australian under child migration schemes spent their childhoods in institutions.
 Children could be made state wards by being charged with 'being neglected, of no fixed abode, [or] likely to lapse into a life of crime or vice', if authorities considered they came from homes where there was violence or alcohol abuse or if there was no-one to properly take care of them.
 Children with physical or mental disabilities were also commonly placed in institutions, as were children who were deemed to be 'uncontrollable'.